ssaadh/Data-Structures-Algorithms-SWE-LeetCode-Studying/W07/W07-HW.doc.md

 1. Describe dynamic programming.

-- Dynamic programming is a powerful optimization technique used in algorithm design, which solves complex problems by breaking them down into simpler, overlapping subproblems.
-- It exploits the principle of optimal substructure, meaning that the optimal solution to a problem can be constructed from the optimal solutions of its subproblems.
+A programming technique where you break down a larger problem into smaller subproblems which you can solve.
+As you compute the solutions to the subproblems, you store the solution to each subproblem so that each sub-problem is computed at most once.
+Optimal substructure.

-- Dynamic programming involves two key steps:
+Dynamic programming involves two key steps:
     - Subproblem decomposition: The original problem is divided into a set of overlapping subproblems.
 This is often done recursively, where each problem is broken down into smaller parts until a base case is reached.
     - Solution storage and re-use: The solutions to each subproblem are stored, typically in a table or an array for easy access.
 This process, known as memoization, avoids redundant computation of the same subproblem, which significantly improves efficiency.

-- Dynamic programming is particularly effective when the problem exhibits overlapping subproblems and optimal substructure.

-It is widely used in various fields such as computer science, mathematics, economics, and bioinformatics, to solve problems ranging from shortest path finding in graph theory, to sequence alignment in bioinformatics, to control theory in systems engineering.

 2. When should you use dynamic programming?
 What types of problems where you should consider dynamic programming as a possible solution?

 - Numerical Solution: Problems that require a numerical answer, especially those asking for a "total" amount (such as total paths, combinations, or permutations).
 Vs returning all of the paths which is not DP-compatible.
 - Optimization Language: When the problem involves finding a "Maximum/Minimum" value (product, sum, etc.)
 - Repeated Subproblems: Notice if you're calculating the same solution multiple times in separate but similar subproblems.
 This redundancy is a classic hallmark
 - Overlapping Subproblems: When a problem can be divided into smaller parts that similar and reoccur throughout the problem.

-- Problems that can be solved by leveraging the optimal solutions of their subproblems ?? wat ??

 3. What is the difference between top-down and bottom-up dynamic programming?